History of military ballooning: Postwar

 The US military developed high-altitude ballooning programs for nuclear detection and surveillance, such as Project Mogul (linked to the Roswell Incident), Project Genetrix and Project Moby Dick.
 They also worked on the E77 balloon bomb, refining the principles of the Japanese fire balloon explosive-delivery system.

-Genetrix in particular was a program run by the U.S. Air Force, Navy, and the Central Intelligence Agency during the 1950s.
+Genetrix was a program run by the U.S. Air Force, Navy, and the Central Intelligence Agency during the 1950s.
 Disguised as meteorological research, it launched hundreds of surveillance balloons that flew over China, Eastern Europe, and the Soviet Union to take photographs and collect intelligence.
-The balloons were manufactured by the aeronautical division of General Mills.
-They were about 20 stories tall, carried cameras and other electronic equipment, and reached altitudes ranging from 30,000 to over 60,000 feet, well above the reach of any contemporary fighter plane.
-Many balloons were blown off course or shot down by Soviet air defense.
+Manufactured by the aeronautical division of General Mills, the balloons were about 20 stories tall, carried cameras and other electronic equipment, and reached altitudes ranging from 30,000 to over 60,000 feet, well above the reach of any contemporary fighter plane.
+Many were blown off course or shot down by Soviet air defenses.
 The overflights also drew protests from the target countries, while the United States defended its action.
 To increase effectiveness and minimize diplomatic blowback, it replaced the balloons with the newly developed U-2 reconnaissance plane, which was believed to be more difficult to detect.

+Also during the 1950s, the Fulton surface-to-air recovery system (STARS) was developed for retrieving individuals from the ground using aircraft.
+It used an overall-type harness and a self-inflating balloon with an attached lift line.

+Since 1996, the United States has invested over $2 billion in Joint Land Attack Cruise Missile Defense Elevated Netted Sensor System or JLENS, which built aerostats to track low-altitude targets.
+The project received attention for its balloons accidentally untethering from their moorings and the influence of industry lobbyists in keeping it alive.

 Aerostats have been used by US and coalition military forces in Iraq and in Afghanistan.

-In 2022, World View Enterprises was in talks with the U.S. Army Pacific Command about using balloons to "operationalize the stratosphere" and develop persistent intelligence, surveillance and reconnaissance capabilities.
-Their modern balloons are large, having a volume the size of a college football stadium.
-Made of a polyethylene plastic, they do not create a heat signature and are hard to detect with radar, electro-optical, or infrared sensors.
-The balloons can loiter within a 40 kilometer area for four days to provide streaming video at 5 cm resolution for persistent monitoring of the movement of people, goods and vehicles.
-During the same year, the Chinese Academy of Sciences publicly disclosed balloons of similar design, but instead claimed they were for scientific purposes.
+In 2019, the United States Southern Command commissioned surveillance tests using 25 balloons made by Raven Industries across six states.
+Funded under project COLD STAR (Covert Long-Dwell Stratospheric Architecture) by the Pentagon, the balloons are stealthy, navigate using AI, and can harvest complex data.
+Initially created to locate narcotic traffickers, they were later transitioned into military service.
+Tom Karako, a fellow at the Center for Strategic and International Studies, said the balloons can serve as communication and datalink nodes, as trucks for intelligence, surveillance and reconnaissance (ISR) to track airborne targets, and as platforms for various weapons.

+Around the same time, DARPA and several defense contractors were working on the Adaptable Lighter-Than-Air (ALTA) program, which aimed to make stratospheric balloon navigation more precise and reliable using doppler laser.
+The mature technology was transferred to the U.S. military in 2019.

+Other similar prototypes have been in development in China and the United States.

-In 2023, suspected Chinese surveillance balloons were blown off course to North and Central America.
+In 2023, suspected surveillance balloons from China reportedly drifted off-course across North and Central America.

-During Russo-Ukrainian War Russia launched ‘Military Balloons’ with corner reflectors into Ukraine to exhaust its air defenses.
-The balloons were believed to have radar reflectors intended to increase their visibility.
+During its 2022 invasion of Ukraine, Russia launched balloons with corner reflectors to exhaust Ukrainian air defenses.